gworthin/wordHunt-solver/README.md

 Boards are represented as strings going left-right and top-down.
 For example, the above board would be represented with the string *VCWKOLHWEVFDOTET*

-The program would then print a list of all 56 words that could be played, the longest of which being "coveted" on this board.
+The program would then print a list of all 56 words that could be played, the longest of which is "coveted" on this board.

-The Board class represents a board through an agecency matrix.
+The Board class represents a board of letters with an agecency matrix.
 The WordHunt class handles user input and checks to see if each word in the English language, (found in collinsToLowercase.txt) can be played on the board.